edwardzcl/Spiking_Networks_with_Negative_Spike_Dynamics/README.md

 # Towards a Lossless Conversion for Spiking Neural Networks with Negative Spike Dynamics

 ***
 **This code can be used as the supplemental material for the paper: "Towards a Lossless Conversion for Spiking Neural Networks with Negative Spike Dynamics".
-(Submitted to *35th Conference on Neural Information Processing Systems (NeurIPS 2021)*, June, 2021)** .
+(Submitted to *Neurocomputing, Elsevier*, August, 2021)** .
 ***

 ## Citation: